 - The Non-Executive Independent Directors do not hesitate to speak up and offer constructive viewpoints and practical solutions to issues and work towards increasing value of the Group for the benefit of all shareholders; and

-- The Non-Executive Independent Directors evaluate and assess the information provided to the Board in a constructive manner and render such advice as may be necessary to assist management to implement plans or policies adopted by the Group.
+- The Non-Executive Independent Directors evaluate and assess the information provided to the Board in an independent and constructive manner and render such advice as may be necessary to assist management to implement plans or policies adopted by the Group.

 The NC believes that the Non-Executive Independent Directors' experience and knowledge of the Group's business, combined with their external business and professional experience enable them to provide effective challenges and make constructive contributions to management discussions.